404shraddha/AndroidTippy/README.md

 # AndroidTippy - A Simple Tip Calculator for Android

-AnroidTippy is a lightweight tip calculator built using pure Kotlin.
+AndroidTippy is a lightweight tip calculator built using pure Kotlin.
 It provides a simple interface for calculating tips based on the total bill amount.

 ## Demo:
 <img src="https://github.com/user-attachments/assets/0dac24a6-aa39-4eb5-b0d8-1a56a43960e7" alt="Screenshot 1" width="300"/>